Event Canceled

 Friday, May 17 | 6:00 pm - 8 :00 pm

-NCMA West Building Lobby
+NCMA East Building Lobby

 Experience an educational Native American cultural showcase highlighting vibrant and diverse traditional dances, embellished with colorful regalia representing North Carolina's Native American Tribes.
 Accompanied by rhythmic drumming, join us to witness an intimate moment of learning about the rich stories, spiritual connections, and celebration of indigenous heritage on the eve of the 4th Annual Dix Park Pow Wow.